 - Fill in holes around fences or easy-to-escape areas.
 (Note: Chicken wire works great for this!)

 Not all foods are made alike and some are more beneficial to small breeds than others.
-When searching for a pet food that works with your dog, look for a highly digestible protein that’s easy on his teeth and tummy.
-Small kibble size is perfect for your little guy’s system.
+When searching for a pet food that works with your dog, look for a highly digestible protein that’s easy on their teeth and tummy.
+Small kibble size is perfect for your little pup’s system.

 Small But Capable

 Feel free to challenge your pup and try hiking and swimming.
-As you’re introducing him to new situations, be sure to ease him into it and look into classes to see if it’s the best fit for you and your pooch.
+As you’re introducing them to new situations, be sure to ease them into it and look into classes to see if it’s the best fit for you and your pooch.